brookslyrette/starterkit-hibernate-springmvc-tiles/README.md

-A starter-kit to get you started with a Hibernate+Spring+Spring MVC+Spring Security+Tiles project quickly
+A starter-kit to get you started with a Hibernate+Spring+Spring MVC+Spring Security+Tiles+Bootstrap project quickly
 =========================================================================================================

 This provides and starter project template for Java web applications which are mainly based on spring/hibernate.